onqtam/headjack/src/what_really_is_headjack.md

 Blockchains can play a major role in upgrading our systems of trust, reputation & coordination and it all depends on the arrangement of our technological building blocks.
 The things which unify us the most are: **1)** geography, **2)** language, **3)** ethnicity & culture, **4)** trade & currency, and **5)** <u>**media, narrative & history**</u> - Headjack is focused on unifying & improving the last of those.

+TODO:
+Humanity was born in the fog of war and for the first time we can build a global nervous system

+> "Because it consists of billions of bidirectional interactions per day, Twitter can be thought of as a collective, cybernetic super-intelligence" - [@elonmusk](https://twitter.com/elonmusk/status/1588081971221053440)

 > "First we build the tools, then they build us." - [Marshall McLuhan](https://www.goodreads.com/quotes/484955-first-we-build-the-tools-then-they-build-us)

 # Goals of Headjack